-Students who wish to request accommodations in this class for a disability should contact Ms. Elaine Mara, Assistant Director of Academic & Disability Support, located on the first floor of Monocacy Hall (extension 1401).
-Accommodations cannot be provided until authorization is received from the Academic & Disability Support office.
+Students who wish to request accommodations in this class for a disability should contact Elaine Mara, assistant director of learning services for academic and disability support, lower level of Monocacy Hall, or by calling 610-861-1401.
+Accommodations cannot be provided until authorization is received from the Academic Support Center.